intel/zephyr.js/README.md

 will upstream code to those projects as appropriate, but this repo is for everything else.

+## Contributing

+If you want to contribute code to the Zephyr.js project, first you need to fork the project.
+The next step is to send a pull request (PR) for review to the Zephyr.js repository.
+The PR will be reviewed by the project team members.
+You need at least two plus-ones (+1) , "Look Good To Me (LGTM)" or other positive signals for the project members.
+Once you have gained the required signals the project maintainers will merge the PR.

 ## File Descriptions
 ```zjs-env.sh``` - Source this file to set environment variables and path to be
 able to use tools from ```scripts/``` anywhere.